czbiohub-sf/AIRRscape/README.md

 To run AIRRscape locally, clone the repo and open the ```app.R``` file in your RStudio, then click "Run App".
 As a Shiny app, it can run as a window of RStudio, or as a tab in a web browser (recommended).

 Basic instructions are shown on the left hand side of the window.
 When you start AIRRscape, you will first see the options for the _Import Data_ tab.
 If you click on the _AIRRscape_ tab you will see a set of heatmaps - to choose between datasets shown select the dataset from the options in the top selectable list on the left.
-Datasets of multiple repertoires can be visualized either as separate heatmap panels, or as a single combined heatmap (labeled 'combined').
+Datasets of multiple repertoires can be visualized either as separate heatmap panels (labeled '- IgH'), or as a single combined heatmap (labeled '- IgH combined').
 To view your own uploaded datasets (in AIRR-C format saved as .tsv or .tab files), first use the _Import Data_ tab to convert+combine and then download.
 You can view these after uploading by selecting "Custom datasets - IgH" or "Custom datasets - IgH combined"

 ### _Import Data_ tab